Rules for Home Buyers Working With Real Estate Agents

 Keep Appointments and Be on Time

-- Be respectful, use common courtesy and don't expect an agent to drop what she is doing to run out and show you a home.
+- Be respectful, use common courtesy, and don't expect an agent to drop what she is doing to run out and show you a home.
 You are probably not that agent's only prospect or client.
-And if you are, lord help you.
+And if you are, it's not a good sign.

 - Do not make an appointment with an agent and then forget to show up.